 If the Court finds that your ex-partner owes back child support, it may order one or more of the following enforcement options:

+If you’re asking yourself, what happens if you don’t pay child support, the answer is clear: serious consequences.
+California’s legal system has a wide range of tools to enforce child support and hold delinquent parents accountable.
 These are just a few penalties that a California court can impose.
 However, there are potential federal penalties based on how much money is owed and whether the non-paying party intentionally attempted to avoid making payments.
 Federal cases carry the harshest penalties, but state courts cannot impose them.
+If your financial or parenting issues stem from a previous agreement about assets or custody, it’s important to review any existing Prenup and Postnuptial Agreements, which can impact how support obligations are interpreted or enforced.

 Other Penalties for Non-Payment of Child Support